Select Page

 6. Get stacks on all QBs, but don’t force it

-I did not like Zay Jones coming into last season.
+I did not like Zay Jones coming into the 2022 season.
 I don’t think I took him as a one-off at all.
 But once I selected Trevor Lawrence on this team, I was looking for at least one Jaguar to pair with him.
 After all, if this team is going to win, then it will likely need Lawrence to have a big year.
 And if Lawrence outperforms his ADP in a big way, it’s likely a bunch of his pass catchers are going to outperform their ADP as well.

 And so Zay Jones turned out to be a perfect pick — as he stacked with Lawrence and brought me closer to my goal of a minimum of nine WRs.

 However, I want to be clear that the competition we find on DraftKings (especially close to Week 1) is far softer than what we’ll see on other best ball platforms.
-Last year, QBs were actually going higher on DraftKings than Underdog even though they’re worth much more on Underdog.
+Last year (again), QBs were actually going higher on DraftKings than Underdog even though they’re worth much more on Underdog.
 Similarly, wide receivers were going higher on Underdog than DraftKings even though they’re worth far more on DraftKings.
 Many of our opponents simply don’t understand or don’t care about the concepts I described above.

 So when I’m playing DraftKings best ball, I’m playing a more exploitative style.
 I think I can win simply by playing better structurally, and by having far better player rankings than most of my opponents.